maldorne/hexagon/readme.md

 ### How to use or test the mudlib

-Take a look to the [installation instructions](/docs/install/readme.md), it explains how to install, configure and execute the Hexagon mudlib using different methods.
+Take a look to the installation instructions, it explains how to install, configure and execute the Hexagon mudlib using different methods:
 * a) Recommended: [using a Docker container](/docs/install/docker/readme.md).
-* b) [Compiling it yourself](/docs/install/readme.md): Compiling the DGD driver and executing it in a Unix environment (Unix, Linux, OS X, etc)
+* b) [Compiling it yourself](/docs/install/compile/readme.md): Compiling the DGD driver and executing it in a Unix environment (Unix, Linux, OS X, etc)
 * c) [Using a virtual machine](/docs/install/vm/readme.md): Install a VirtualBox virtual machine already configured using vagrant.